fobnail/docs/docs/fobnail-api.md

 }
 ```

-Fobnail Token verifies whether AIK is a valid TPM2B_PUBLIC and whether key
+Fobnail Token verifies whether AIK is a valid TPM2B_PUBLIC and whether the key's
 algorithm is supported.
-On success **2.01** response is returned and
+On success, **2.01** response is returned, and
 `Location-Path` contains AIK object ID.
 Response payload contains a challenge
 (Make Credential) prepared using the provided AIK and EK.